oracle/oracle-database-operator/docs/multitenant/README.md

 kubectl apply -f create_pdb1_resource.yaml
 ```

-Check the status of the resource and the PDB existence on the container db:
+Check the status of the resource and the PDB existence on the container database:

 ```bash
 kubectl get lrpdb -n pdbnamespace